 Yes, we can always special order new releases for you.
-Just fill out a form at the front counter and leave a five dollar (refundable) deposit to show good faith.
+Just talk with us at the front counter and leave a five dollar (refundable) deposit to show good faith.
 We will contact you when the record arrives at the store.
 This is the simple answer!
 The more complex answer can be discouraging.
 First, not all new releases are available on vinyl.
-Second, records go in and out of print quickly, so just because your friend has some Red Hot Chili Peppers or Phish LP doesn’t mean that we can find it easily.
-Also, some labels really don’t wholesale to stores and you should just order it yourself from the label’s website…we will be happy to advise you on this.
+Second, records go in and out of print quickly, so just because your friend has some limited edition Jay-Z record or some Phish LP doesn’t mean that we can find it easily.
+Also, some labels really don’t wholesale to stores and you should just order it yourself from the label’s website—we will be happy to advise you on this.
 Remember that very popular records go out-of-stock VERY fast and there is nothing that we can do about this.
 Vinyl has become so popular that the labels can’t have things pressed fast enough!

 Is it true that Iris sells all its great/rare records on eBay and other websites?

 Most stores today do some on-line business, and we are no exception.
 But we sell relatively few expensive, desirable records on the internet.
 Most great records (probably 99%) stay in the store.
 We sell odd and ends on-line, mostly things that wouldn’t sell in the store, but have some value to someone, somewhere.
 Our goal is to keep great records in our store for our customer base to buy, and that’s a serious pledge.
 You can even ask us at the front desk for price quotes on any of the rare 45s or 12″ singles that we have listed on Discogs or eBay.
 How about that offer???